-- 4.7.2.4.
-Down Payment Rate (DnPmt) shall be defaulted to 10% of 1st cost of improvements unless the down payment rate is specified by a program or mortgage lender, in which case the specified down payment rate shall be used.
-The down payment rate used in the cost effectiveness calculation shall be disclosed in reporting results. - 4.7.2.5.
-Energy Inflation Rate (ER) shall be the greater of the 5-year and the 10-year Annual Compound Rate (ACR) of change in the Bureau of Labor Statistics, Table 3A, Housing, Fuels and Utilities, Household Energy Index73 as calculated using Equation 4.7-9. - 4.7.2.6.
+- 4.7.2.5.
+Energy Inflation Rate (ER) shall be the greater of the 5-year and the 10-year Annual Compound Rate (ACR) of change in the Bureau of Labor Statistics, Table 3A, Housing, Fuels and Utilities, Household Energy Index as calculated using Equation 4.7-9. - 4.7.2.6.
 Mortgage Period (nMP) shall be defaulted to 30 years unless a mortgage finance period is specified by a program or mortgage lender, in which case the specified mortgage period shall be used.
 The mortgage period used in the cost effectiveness calculation shall be disclosed in reporting results. - 4.7.2.7.
 Analysis Period (nAP) shall be 30 years. - 4.7.2.8.
 Remaining Life Fraction (RLFrac) shall be calculated in accordance with Equation 4.7-10.